adrianocastro189/stormwind-library/documentation/docs/resources/views/window.md

 * Adding a scrollbar to the main window content
 * Persisting the window position and size between interface reloads
 * An easy way to attach frames to the window with a vertical layout
+* Add controls grouped by pages to easily switch between them, so the window can be reused for different addon features
 * More to come...

 ## How to create and show a window